-Pytheas of Massalia, a geographer from the Greek colony of Massalia, the modern-day city of Marseille in southern France, was the first-ever Mediterranean person to reach and explore not only Great Britain but also as far north as the Arctic Circle.
+Pytheas of Massalia, a geographer from the Greek colony of Massalia, the modern-day city of Marseille in southern France, was the first-ever Mediterranean to reach and explore not only Great Britain but also the Arctic Circle.

-The fascinating story of Pytheas is relatively unknown, but his remarkable achievements still inspire scientists today because of his determination to explore what was then viewed as the wild and unknown North, the home of people known only as the “Hyperboreans.”
+The fascinating story of Pytheas is relatively unknown, but his remarkable achievements continue to inspire scientists today because of his determination to explore what was then viewed as the wild and unknown North, the home of people known only as the “Hyperboreans.”

 For the Greeks, these latitudes existed only as a matter of wild imagination.
 As far as the ancient Greeks were concerned, the harsh and inhospitable conditions of the European North could only be described by means of myths and legends.

-One of these myths suggested that the Northerners were a race of giants who lived in the region even beyond where Boreas, the Greek god of the north winds, lived.
+One of these myths suggested that the Northerners were a race of giants who lived in the region where Boreas, the Greek god of the north winds, lived.

-Boreas is still the word used in the Greek language to describe the cold, northerly winds which blow in the country during wintertime.
+Boreas is still the word used in Greek to describe the cold, northerly winds which blow in the country during wintertime.

 Since Boreas lived in Thrace, according to mythology, then the Hyperboreans were the unknown peoples who lived beyond Thrace, in the region to the north of it.